Colleges by Location

 Beyond academics, TWU offers a vibrant campus life filled with extracurricular activities and organizations.
 Students can participate in a variety of clubs and athletic teams, ranging from music and theater to environmental clubs and intramural sports.
 The Bulldogs, TWU's intercollegiate athletic teams, compete in the Appalachian Athletic Conference and have a strong tradition of success.
 TWU also encourages community engagement through service programs, providing students with opportunities to give back and make a positive impact locally and globally.
 Overall, Tennessee Wesleyan University strives to create a transformative educational experience that prepares students for success in their chosen fields and instills values that will serve them in all aspects of life.

-For transfer students, the application deadline is July 15.
+The transfer application deadline is July 15.

 Quick Facts